Consulate General of the United States, Jerusalem: History

 The U.S. consulate first opened in 1844 in the Old City, inside Jaffa Gate, in what is now the Swedish Christian Study Center.
 In the late 19th century, the consulate moved to a site on the Street of the Prophets.
 In 1912, it moved to Gershon Agron Street, in present-day West Jerusalem.
 The main building, one of the first houses built outside the Old City walls, was constructed in 1868 by Ferdinand Vester, a German Lutheran missionary.
-A third storey was added later.
+A third story was added later.
 On 23 May 1948, the Consul General, Thomas C. Wasson, was assassinated.
-In 1952, the consulate leased another building on Nablus Road, East Jerusalem.
+In 1952, the consulate leased a second building which provided American citizen and visa services on Nablus Road, East Jerusalem.

 Trump Administration and US Embassy

 On 14 May 2018, the new embassy of the United States in Jerusalem opened on a small part of the Arnona site of the Jerusalem Consulate General, and became the new diplomatic mission of the United States to the State of Israel, replacing the former embassy of the United States in Tel Aviv.

 Of the 1,000 employees at the Tel Aviv embassy, about 50 transferred to the Jerusalem embassy.

 The Consulate General continued to operate as an independent mission from its historic Agron Road site.
 The opening of the Jerusalem Embassy took place on the 70th anniversary of the formation of modern Israel.
 Palestinians protested the relocation at the border, during which more than 40 Palestinians demonstrators were killed.